GunjanMorya/My-Amazon-clone/README.md

 # Amazon-clon
-Try to build amazon clon
+Try to build amazon clon using HTML and CSS